 1. Follow Cancer.Net on Social Media Today

-Whether you are coming to Chicago or following the news from home, up-to-date information can be easily found by simply following @CancerDotNet on Twitter, liking Cancer.Net’s page on Facebook, or adding Cancer.Net to your circles on Google+.
-Coverage will include highlighted scientific abstracts among the thousands available, as well as helpful logistical information for patient advocates attending in Chicago.
+Whether you are coming to Chicago or following the news from home, up-to-date information can be easily found by simply following @CancerDotNet on Twitter or liking Cancer.Net’s page on Facebook.
+Coverage can be found on the Cancer.Net Blog and via our patient education videos, where there will be context about highlighted scientific studies among the thousands of abstracts released at this meeting each year.

 2. Use Hashtags to Find Topics that Interest You

 On Twitter?
-Follow the official hashtag of #ASCO15 for all news about and from this year’s meeting.
+Follow the official hashtag of #ASCO16 for all news about and from this year’s meeting.

-If you are tweeting #ASCO15 news, we invite you to do the same by adding this type of hashtag, to make it easier for all readers to find the #ASCO15 information they want from this large event.
+And if you are tweeting #ASCO16 news, we invite you to do the same by adding this type of hashtag, to make it easier for all readers to find the #ASCO16 information they want from this large event.
 We welcome everyone who’d like to join this online conversation!
-If you are new to social media, here are some additional tips to help get you started.

 3. Follow Other Thought Leaders